Assassination of Benazir Bhutto

 Though early reports indicated that she had been hit by shrapnel or the gunshots, the Pakistani Interior Ministry initially stated that Bhutto died of a skull fracture sustained when the force of the explosion caused her head to strike the sunroof of the vehicle.
 Bhutto's aides rejected this version of the story, and argued instead that she suffered two gunshots before the bomb detonation.
 The Interior Ministry subsequently backtracked from its previous claim.

-In May 2007, Bhutto had asked for additional protection from foreign contracting agencies Blackwater and the British firm ArmorGroup.
-The United Nations' investigation of the incident stated that "Ms. Bhutto's assassination could have been prevented if adequate security measures had been taken."
+In May 2007, Bhutto had asked for additional protection from private security contractors Blackwater and ArmorGroup.
+An investigation of the assassination by the United Nations stated that "Ms. Bhutto's assassination could have been prevented if adequate security measures had been taken."

 Background

 Bhutto had opted for self-exile while her court cases for corruption remained pending in foreign and Pakistani courts.
 After eight years in exile in Dubai and London, Bhutto returned to Karachi on 18 October 2007 to prepare for the 2008 national elections, allowed by a possible power-sharing deal with President Pervez Musharraf.

 Bhutto survived an assassination attempt in Karachi during this homecoming.
 En route to a rally in Karachi on 18 October 2007, two explosions occurred shortly after she had landed and left Jinnah International Airport returning from her exile.
 Bhutto was not injured, but the explosions, later found to be a suicide-bomb attack, killed 139 people and injured at least 450.
 The dead included at least 50 of the security guards from her Pakistan Peoples Party, who had formed a human chain around her truck to keep potential bombers away, as well as six police officers.
 A number of senior officials were injured.
 Bhutto was escorted unharmed from the scene.

-After the bombing Bhutto and her husband asked Musharraf for greater security, including tinted windows, jammers for bombs, private guards, and four police vehicles.
+After the bombing, Bhutto and her husband asked Musharraf for greater security, including tinted windows, jammers for bombs, private guards, and four police vehicles.
 These calls were echoed by three U.S. senators who wrote to Musharraf.
 Bhutto's supporters and the Pakistani government dispute whether or not she was provided adequate protection.
-The Israeli newspaper Maariv reported that Bhutto further asked the United States' Central Intelligence Agency (CIA), Britain's Scotland Yard, and Israel's Mossad several weeks before the assassination to help provide for her protection.
-Israel had not yet decided whether or not to provide aid because it did not want to upset relations with Pakistan and India.
+The Israeli newspaper Maariv reported that Bhutto further asked the American Central Intelligence Agency (CIA), Britain's Scotland Yard and Israel's Mossad several weeks before the assassination to help provide for her protection.
+Israeli officials had not yet decided whether or not to provide aid because they did not want to upset relations with Pakistan and India.
 Bhutto also tried to obtain private security personnel, approaching both the U.S.-based Blackwater and UK-based ArmorGroup.
 However, the Pakistani government refused to give visas to the foreign security contractors.
 Despite this, American diplomats provided Bhutto with confidential U.S. intelligence on threats against her.
 After the assassination, President Musharraf denied that Bhutto should have received more security, saying that her death was primarily her own fault because she took "unnecessary risks" and should have exited the rally more quickly.